dragoon-rs/komodo/paper.md

   redundancy to the data, making the network more resilient to failure, fragmentation, partitioning, loss or corruption.
-- `commit` and `prove`: all $n$ encoded shards are proven with one of three available cryptographic protocols (see below for more information.
+- `commit` and `prove`: all $n$ encoded shards are proven with one of three available cryptographic protocols (see below for more information).
 This step consists of attaching extra information to them and sharing augmented _blocks_ of data onto the network.
 This extra information should guarantee, maybe only with a very high probability, that a given shard has been generated indeed